xme/yara-rules/README.md

-# yara-rules
-Repository of own YARA rules
+Repository of own YARA rules.
+Use them at your own risk!